codingchili/chili-core/README.md

 - Configuration of services typically reside in **conf/services/**
 - The configuration for the prototype is a good starting point.

 All configuration files are loaded by their respective service with support for reloading changes at runtime.
-Minimally the framework configuration in **conf/system/** must exist as it is required by the launcher.

 ## Makes use of
 The core uses some great software, such as